MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

   * IAM Access Advisor
     * For any given user, lists all of the permissions that have granted and also when they last used that permission.
     * In theory, if a user hasn't used a permission in a long time then they do not need it for their job and it may be reasonable to remove the permission.

+## Cognito
+* Cognito is a service to streamline the management of external users talking to your AWS system.

+### Cognito User Pools (CUP)
+* Can be thought of as a database of users.
+  * Each user will have a username/email and password
+  * We may also have 2FA set up for the user
+* CUP is exlcusively used for authentication (i.e. to prove who you are, it doesn't necessarily provide authorisation).
+* The user will log in to CUP by sending their login details.
+In return, CUP will return a JWT token for the user to use in subsequent requests.
+* Has integration with other identity providers (Google, Facebook, SAML, etc) so that their credentials can be used to log in to Cognito and Cognito will return a JWT token as it would if it was a "vanilla-Cognito" login.
+* Primarily used to authenticate communication with API Gateway.

+### Federated Identity Pools
+* Inspects the JWT token provided by CUP and returns temporary credentials that can be used by a user to directly access some AWS resource.
+* The temporary credentials that are returned have an associated IAM policy which determines exactly what the user will be allowed to do within AWS.

+### Cognito Sync
+* This is a service for synchronisation of application data for individual users.
+* It includes both the service in AWS that manages the storage of the data, and the libraries which are integrated into application code to utilise the service.
+* It is primarily used for application data such as user preferences.
+* The library is used to record the specified user data and upload it to the Sync service in AWS.
+* If there are other devices that need the same data, the library code running on the applications on those devices will constantly check for updates to this data and download it when available.
+* If the user's device is currently offline, the library code will hold onto the request and update the AWS service when it next has a connection.
+* It is possible to store up to 20 datasets of up to 1MB each.
+* Requires Federated Identity Pools.
+* Is now deprecated in favour of the similar *AppSync* service.

+# STS (Security Token Service)
+* Responsible for finding out whether or not a user has the rights to access some AWS resource and returning a token for temporary access if it does.
+* Access to the target AWS resource is done by allowing the user to assume some IAM role that has access to that resource.
+* The tokens it issues, are valid for up to 1 hour.
+* The users that it evaluates can either be:
+  * IAM users (from either the local account or some other account)
+  * Users logged in via an external identity provider that utilises SAML
+  * Users logged in via an approved AWS identity provider partner (Google, Facebook, etc)
+    * Although this method is now deprecated by Cognito
+* STS is also responsible for generating MFA tokens for access to AWS root accounts
+* With federated user access (users managed outside AWS), the user authenticates themselves with the external identity provider, the identity provider sends the user some response, and this response is sent to STS by the user (or perhaps via a custom identity management application on the local network that manages everyone's login process to AWS).
+STS verifies with the trusted external identity provider whether this response was legitimate, if so STS grants the token.

+# AWS Active Directory
+* A managed service offering a cloud-based Microsoft Active Directory.
+  * Microsoft Active Directory is a platform offered on Windows operating systems that manages and maps various network-connected resources.
+    * Users
+    * Devices
+    * Permission groups
+    * File shares
+  * For user management, many organisations have a local AD server on their network that is used to authenticate users logging into one of the many client machines also on the network.
+It means that anybody's credentials will work on any of the organisation's machines.
+* A trust-connection can be established with an existing on-premesis AD server.
+  * Any requests for authentication will be checked against the databases in both the on-premesis and hosted versions of AD.
+If it exists in either, the request is approved.
+* The service can be configured in such a way that it manages no data itself, but instead simply acts as a proxy for an on-premesis AD server.
+  * This is known as *AD Connector*
+* A simplified version of Microsoft AD is also available on AWS, called *Simple AD*.
+  * It offers a subset of features of the full AWS Active Directory offering.
+  * In this setup, only a hosted version of AD exists, no on-premesis counterpart.
+  * Instead of being a hosted Microsoft AD, it is actually a hosted Samba AD, this follows many of the same protocols, but is not feature-complete.

+# AWS SSO
+* AWS offers an SSO solution whereby a single username/password can grant access to a variety of AWS and non-AWS applications/resources.
+* AWS SSO integrates with various user management systems (e.g. AD) to fetch a list of distinct users.
+The service is then responsible with integrating with other applications/services (e.g. GitHub, Dropbox, Office365) and logging in the user so they can use these services without creating additional accounts.
+  * Alternatively, AWS SSO can also act as the identity provider itself, without needed an external application/server to manage users.
+* AWS SSO works by sending over a SAML 2.0 file on behalf of the user that is logging in, therefore, it is compatible with any cloud application that accepts SAML 2.0.
+* As well as granting access to external applications, AWS SSO can be used to log in to one or multiple AWS accounts.
+* In contract to using STS, if using AWS SSO, there is no need to develop login screens/servers or manage the passing of SAML files and tokens between various components; AWS SSO handles much of the work for you.

 # EC2 (Elastic Compute Cloud)
 * Rent a virtual server on AWS